superbuilders/qti-assessment-item-generator/docs/style-proposal.md

 // ... (rest of the file remains the same)
 ```
-This integration is seamless.
-Since the styles are now part of the elements within the `<article>`, your existing `serializeArticle` function will work perfectly without modification, producing a pure, self-contained HTML snippet.
+This keeps styling as a final post-processing step: sanitized content stays clean, our curated rules land on the normalized `<article>`, and `serializeArticle` can emit a self-contained snippet without further changes.

 ---